Best Betting Exchanges in the UK

 Smarkets usually has prices and odds that are broadly comparable to those that can be found on Betfair.
 The lower rate of commission, therefore, means more potential profit is up for grabs.

 There are a couple of areas where Smarkets is unable to match up with Betfair at this time and these will hold them back from being a major player.
-The first is that there is no live streaming available, whereas there is a large array of live sport streams to pick from on the Betfair site.
+First off, the Smarkets customer service is not quite up to the mark when compared to Betfair.
+And when it comes to using a betting exchange on a mobile device, Betfair's apps have the Smarkets offer beaten as well.

 Newcomers, however, will find Smarkets to be very user-friendly indeed.
 The site is home to a wide range of explanatory guides that are designed to give those without the experience of betting exchanges a detailed overview of how to use such sites and get up and running.

 As betting exchanges can be quite difficult for people to get their heads around when they join them for the first time, Smarkets has made a clever move in guiding people through the process.
-On the flip side, Smarkets customer service could certainly be improved, so anyone who has an issue with their account on the betting exchange might struggle to get help.

 • Lower rate of commission charged than at the other main exchanges in the UK